 Chase Freedom Flex highlights

-- Earn a $200 cash bonus when you spend $500 within three months of account opening
+- Welcome bonus: $200 cash bonus when you spend $500 within three months of account opening

-- 0 percent APR on purchases and balance transfers for 15 months, followed by a variable APR of 14.99 percent to 23.74 percent
+- Intro APR: 0 percent intro APR on purchases and balance transfers for 15 months, followed by a variable APR of 16.49 percent to 25.24 percent

 While Chase Freedom Flex categories can change over time, they frequently include options like gas stations, home improvement stores, Walmart and PayPal purchases and more.
-The following table shows Chase Freedom Flex categories for 2021:
+The following table shows Chase Freedom Flex categories so far for 2022:

 Chase Freedom Flex 2021 Categories